kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ExpressJS is a web application framework that helps you build websites, web applications.In this example,we will build a GraphQL API on top of the Express framework.

 a.
-Create a folder **hello-world-server** .Add a **package.json** , and give a name to the package .
-Since we this package will be used internally we shall declare it private.
+Create a folder **hello-world-server** navigate to the same folder from terminal.Add a **package.json** , and give a name to the package .
+Since this package will be used internally we shall declare it private.

 ```javascript
 {